gaau/wunderlist-geektool/README.md

 If a task has a date in wunderlist, it will be displayed.
 If the date is in the past, it will be styled with the `ESCAPE_PAST_DUE_COLOR`
 Project names are styled with `ESCAPE_PROJECT_NAME_MARKUP`
 Notes will be displayed, if present, and are styled with `ESCAPE_NOTE_MARKUP`
 Tasks are ordered in the order they are shown in the order they are displayed in the winderlist interface.
-Dated items are moved to the top.

 ## How to Use in geektool
 Just make a new geeklet, and type the path and name of the `command`